valentinradu/WhiteRaccoon/README.md

             //we create the upload request
             WRRequestUpload * uploadImage = [[[WRRequestUpload alloc] init] autorelease];
             uploadImage.sentData = [[ourImageData mutableCopy] autorelease];

-            //we put the file in the directory we created with the previous request uploadImage.path = @"/dummyDir/image.jpg";
+            //we put the file in the directory we created with the previous request
+            //the path needs to be absolute to the FTP root folder.
+            //full URL would be ftp://xxx.xxx.xxx.xxx/dummyDir/image.jpg
+            uploadImage.path = @"/dummyDir/image.jpg";

             [requestsQueue addRequest:uploadImage];

             //we start the request queue